Clog: Fashion clogs

 In the 1970s and 1980s, Swedish clogs became popular fashion accessories for both sexes.
 They were usually worn without socks and were considered suitable attire for the avant-garde man.

 In the 1980s and 1990s, clogs based on Swedish clogs returned in fashion for women.
 Platform clogs or sandals, often raised as high as 6 or even 8 inches right through between sole and insole, were worn in many western countries.
 The large mid layer was often made of solid cork, although some were merely of plastic with a cork covering.
 The sole, more often than not, was made of a light sandy-colored rubber.

-In 2007, Dutch designers Viktor & Rolf introduced high heeled Dutch clogs on the catwalk, with their winter collection of 2007/08.
+In 2007, Dutch designers Viktor & Rolf introduced high-heeled Dutch klompen on the catwalk, with their winter collection of 2007/08.
 In 2010, Swedish clogs for women returned again in Chanel's and Louis Vuitton's Spring / Summer 2010 collection.